Nikon D3300 vs Panasonic GH5s

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3300 and Panasonic Lumix DC-GH5s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3300 does not offer wifi capability.
+In contrast, the D3300 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3300 and the Panasonic GH5s?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D3300:

 - More detail: Offers more megapixels (24 vs 9.9MP) with a 58% higher linear resolution.